ICF Safe Rooms

 Protect valuable assets with an ICF Safe Room.

-An ICF Safe Room provides protection from winds as high as 250 mph.
+ICF Safe Rooms provide protection from winds as high as 250 mph.
 These safe rooms are created by building any room (such as the master bedroom closet) with ICF walls, pouring a concrete “lid” on top, and installing a steel door.
-Not only does it keep your family safe, a closet Safe Room is a fire-resistant storage area for your valuables and heirlooms.
+Not only does it keep your family safe, but a closet Safe Room is also a fire-resistant storage area for your valuables and heirlooms.
 Integrating a safe room into your new home design, adding to an existing home, or retrofitting current home are all affordable and straightforward.

 Looking for home plans with a safe room or a safe home?